What’s clean beauty? Sustainable vs ethical fashion? Vegan vs plant based living? Find all core ethical terms explained here!

 19. Eco Travel

 A small-scale travel alternative, eco tourism is all about being as kind to the earth as possible.
-It often involves visiting fragile, natural areas in an attempt to promote conservation (i.e. gorilla spotting in Uganda) and staying in hotels that have minimal impact on the planet thanks to their use of greywater systems, local building materials, solar panels, organic amenities and such.
-Good eco tourists should also try to travel with a minimum CO2 footprint – try offsetting flights, and using local buses and bikes when you arrive.
+It often involves visiting fragile, natural areas in an attempt to promote conservation.
+Examples could include: gorilla spotting in Uganda) or staying in hotels that have minimal impact on the planet.
+That could be thanks to their use of greywater systems, local building materials, solar panels, organic amenities and such.
+Good eco tourists should also try to travel with a minimum CO2 footprint.
+Try offsetting flights, and using local buses and bikes when you arrive.
 The overall aim is to preserve naturally beautiful destinations to protect them for future generations.